Images Depict Mature Plants

 Azalea Hardy Gardenia is a compact and dense low grower that is useful for small urban gardens or small spots in your landscape.
 It is a fantastic plant for edges and patios and can be used as a single specimen.

 Delay shipping by leaving us a message at Checkout.

 California Residents: This product can not be shipped to California at this time due to shipping restrictions.

 Azalea Hardy Gardenia Shrubs for Sale Online

-Azalea Hardy Gardenia Shrubs or Rhododendron Hardy Gardenia' are gorgeous white evergreen flowers that are compact bushes that can be fit into small spaces.
-This small azalea is a compact shrub that maintains a height of 2-4 feet.
-This shrub is also considered an evergreen even though flowers are not produced year-round the dark green leaves make an appealing look.
+Azalea Hardy Gardenia Shrubs or Rhododendron Hardy Gardenia' are gorgeous white evergreen flowers that are compact bushes perfect for small spaces.
+This small azalea maintains a height of 2-4 feet.
+This shrub is also considered to be evergreen, even though flowers are not produced year-round.
 This shrub is perfect in partial shade spots.